Length of Programs

 President’s List

-The President’s List is published at the end of each semester citing students who achieved a minimum 3.70 GPA, while carrying a minimum of 12 Johnson College credits and matriculating toward a degree.
-Students who receive a grade of “W”, “F”, “SA”, or “I” on their transcript for the semester do not qualify for the President’s List.
+The President’s List is published at the end of each term citing students who achieved a minimum 3.70 GPA for the term, while carrying a minimum of 12 Johnson College credits and matriculating toward a degree.
+Students who receive a grade of “W”, “F”, “SA”, or “I” on their transcript for the term do not qualify for the President’s List.

 National Honor Societies